Regional Customs

 Location:

-However, an air-waybill, etc. cannot be used when the goods require an import license in accordance with the provision of paragraph 1, Article 4 of the Import Trade Control Order or when the goods receive tax relief in accordance with tax reduction/exemption provisions other than those of Article 14 (provision of unconditional tax exemption) or Article 16 (provision for diplomats’ freight) or in accordance with the provision of the Temporary Tariff Measures Law.
+However, an air-waybill, etc. cannot be used as the import declaration form when the goods require an import license in accordance with the provision of paragraph 1, Article 4 of the Import Trade Control Order or when the goods would like to receive customs duty reduction/exemption in accordance with the provisions of Customs Tariff Act (exclude provisions of Article 14 and Article 16) and Act on Temporary Measures concerning Customs.

-When such use of an air-waybill, etc. is made, the procedure of import declaration should be as follows:
+When you submit the air-waybill as the import declaration form, the procedure of import declaration should be as follows:

-1. It is necessary to submit two copies of the air-waybill or invoice, labled with the description, “Declaration of importation (tax payment)".
-One of the documents will later be given to the declarant as a certificate of import permission when the permission is given.
+1. It is necessary to submit two copies of the air-waybill or invoice.
+The description, “Declaration of importation (tax payment)” should be written on the air-waybill or invoice.
+After the import is permitted, one copy will be issued to the declarant as a certificate of import permission.

-2. When descriptions on an air-waybill or invoice do not satisfy requirements in terms of the content of information required by the provisions of paragraph 1 of Article 4 and paragraph 1 of Article 59 of the Cabinet Order for Enforcement of the Customs Law, it is necessary to add the required information by describing it somewhere appropriate on the form.
+2. When the information in an air-waybill or invoice do not satisfy requirements in terms of the matters required by the provisions of paragraph 1 of Article 4 and paragraph 1 of Article 59 of the Cabinet Order for Enforcement of the Customs Law, it is necessary to add the required information by describing it somewhere appropriate on the form.

 The information required by paragraph 1, Article 59 of the Cabinet Order for Enforcement of the Customs Law include: